gelndjj/Extensio_Craft/README.md

 Use ExtensioCraft to manage file extensions efficiently.
 You can browse directories, select specific file types, and perform various file operations.

+### Comboboxes
+#### Folder Combobox:
+- This dropdown menu displays a list of previously browsed directories.
+Users can select a directory from this list to quickly navigate to it.
+It's updated every time a new folder is browsed and saved.
+### Listboxes
+#### Extension Listbox:
+- Shows all file extensions found in the currently selected directory.
+Each entry in this listbox represents a unique file extension present in the directory.
+Users can select one or more extensions to perform operations like copying or deleting files with these extensions.
+#### Path Listbox:
+- Displays the paths of the files or directories related to the selected file extensions from the Extension Listbox.
+It helps users see where files with the selected extensions are located within the chosen directory.
+### Buttons

+#### Browse Button:
+- Opens a dialog for the user to select a directory.
+Once a directory is selected, the application scans it for file extensions and updates the Extension Listbox with these extensions.
+#### Refresh Button:
+- Refreshes the application, particularly useful for updating the Extension Listbox if there are changes in the selected directory or if a new directory is selected from the Folder Combobox.
+#### Browse Specific Button:
+- Allows users to enter a specific file extension and filter the Extension Listbox to show only files with that extension.
+#### Delete Selected Extensions Button:
+- Deletes all files in the selected directories (from the Path Listbox) that have extensions selected in the Extension Listbox.
+##### Copy Selected Extensions Button:
+- Copies all files in the selected directories that have the chosen extensions to a specified destination folder.
+The destination folder is chosen by the user.
+#### Go to Folder Button:
+- Opens the file explorer (Finder on macOS, Explorer on Windows, etc.) and navigates to the selected folder or file location from the Path Listbox.
+#### Checkboxes (Filter Options)
+- Pictures, Videos, Document Files, Compression Files, Software Files, Others Checkboxes: These are filter options.
+Selecting any of these checkboxes filters the extensions shown in the Extension Listbox based on the category chosen.
+For example, selecting "Pictures" will filter and display only image file extensions like .jpg, .png, etc.
+#### Additional Functionalities
+- Progress Bar: Indicates the progress of ongoing operations like scanning directories, copying, or deleting files.
+It provides visual feedback to the user on the task's progress.
+- Saving and Loading Paths: The application saves the paths of browsed directories and loads them when restarted, providing ease of access to frequently used locations.

 <!-- GETTING STARTED -->
 ## Standalone APP (MacOS)